jerryq27/Cheatsheets/Languages/Solidity.md

 * `msg.sender` - refers to the address of the person/smart contract that called
 the function
-* `tx.sender` - refers to the address of the person/smart contract that initiated
+* `tx.origin` - refers to the address of the person/smart contract that initiated
 the transaction (useful when working with multiple contracts)

 ### Casting